 Is Ginkgo Fruit Edible?

-Ginkgo is a deciduous tree that is most closely related to ancient cycads.
+Ginkgo is a deciduous tree, hardy in USDA zones 3-9, that is most closely related to ancient cycads.
 It is a relic from prehistoric times, dating back as far as the Permian period (270 million years ago).
 Once thought to be extinct, it was rediscovered by a German scientist in the late 1600s in Japan.
 A group of Chinese Buddhist monks made it their mission to save and cultivate the species.
 They were successful, and today, ginkgo can be found growing around the world as an ornamental tree.

 But I digress, what about eating fruits of ginkgo trees?
 Can you eat ginkgo fruit?
 Yes, ginkgo fruit is edible in moderation, and if you can get past the nasty smell.
 That said, what most folks eat is the nut inside the fruit.